Skip to content

 Patients may experience a variety of needs or other problems on top of treatment side effects.
 As a result, we aim to focus on any challenges an individual may be facing from the onset of their diagnosis.

-“Every individual who comes to us for treatment, regardless of their type of cancer, undergoes a comprehensive needs assessment when they’re first diagnosed,” adds Dr. Stout.
-“We then repeat these assessments at regular intervals to ensure their needs are being identified and that they’re getting the support they need in any aspect of their life.”
+Every individual who comes to us for treatment, regardless of their type of cancer, undergoes a comprehensive needs assessment when they’re first diagnosed.
+Then we repeat these assessments at regular intervals to ensure the patient’s needs are being identified and that they’re getting the support they need in any aspect of their life.

 Understanding Your Needs Helps Guide Care

-The Bridge Survivorship Program was created to assist patients with any identified needs or concerns from diagnosis throughout the trajectory of their care.
+The Survivorship Program was created to assist patients with any identified needs or concerns from diagnosis throughout the trajectory of their care.
 These needs are assessed at certain pivotal points of care because needs or challenges may change over time.
 Assessments occur during a patient’s active treatment period, as well as the period immediately following therapy.
 It also includes the time they enter their surveillance and follow-up phase of care.

 Our assessment process incorporates standardized tools that screen for a range of psychosocial needs and concerns.
 These include depression, anxiety, loss of mobility or function, financial struggles, employment issues, and childcare needs.